sruthi-bopparthi/waph-bopparsr/labs/lab4/README.md

 ### b) Securing Session Against Session Hijacking Attacks - setting HttpOnly and Secure flags for cookies

-To bolster the security of our sessions, we implemented crucial measures by setting the HttpOnly and Secure flags for session cookies.
-This step ensures that session cookies are marked as HttpOnly, preventing client-side scripts from accessing them, thus mitigating the risk of cross-site scripting (XSS) attacks.
+We took important steps, such as setting the HttpOnly and Secure flags for session cookies, to strengthen the security of our sessions.
+By making ensuring that session cookies are designated as HttpOnly, this step reduces the possibility of cross-site scripting (XSS) threats by prohibiting client-side scripts from accessing them.
 Additionally, the Secure flag was applied to indicate that the cookies should only be transmitted over secure, encrypted connections, providing an extra layer of protection against unauthorized interception.

 Code: